-All chemicals and substances that are potentially hazardous or could create problems with contamination will be stored a minimum of 100 feet from all designated surface water areas, including Class III drainage ditches running through the southern property.
+All chemicals and substances that are potentially hazardous or could create problems with contamination will be stored a minimum of 100 feet from all designated surface water areas, including Class III drainage ditch running through the property.
 Additionally, all chemicals and hazardous substances will be stored properly.
-All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure storage sheds.
-Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the storage sheds.
-Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the existing residence.
-Spill containment and cleanup equipment will also be maintained within the existing residence.
+All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure Processing Facility (I on the accompanying site plan).
+Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the Processing Facility.
+Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the Processing Facility.
+Spill containment and cleanup equipment will also be maintained within the Processing Facility.
 No effluent is expected to be produced by the proposed cultivation operation.
-Once the processing facility can be built, it will store all of the above equipment in separate storage areas.
+All additional equipment will be stored within the processing facility.